junxit/us-congress-bills-119/bill.md

         - **(VI)** Oil refineries.
         - **(VII)** Public transportation hubs.
         - **(VIII)** Healthcare facilities.
-      - **(ii)** Soft-targets and crowded spaces, including mass gatherings and widely attended events such as parades, concerts, sporting events, political rallies, holiday markets, places of worship, authorized protests, and ceremonial events.
+      - **(ii)** Soft-targets and crowded spaces, including mass gatherings and widely attended events such as parades, concerts, sporting events, political rallies, holiday markets, places of worship, public demonstrations, and ceremonial events.
       - **(iii)** High-density urban areas with limited physical security measures such as pedestrianized city centers, commercial districts, residential neighborhoods, public parks, recreational areas, educational institutions, and tourist destinations.
     - **(C)** A comprehensive summary of actions taken by the Department of Homeland Security, the Transportation Security Administration, and the Cybersecurity and Infrastructure Security Agency to research measures that prevent, deter, and respond to vehicular terrorism, including the following:
       - **(i)** The identification and coordination with State, local, Tribal, and territorial governments and industry partners for the strategic placement of physical barriers, bollards, and other protective infrastructure at higher-risk locations.